risc0/risc0-foundry-template/README.md

 export BONSAI_API_URL="BONSAI_URL" # provided with your api key
 ```

-Now if you run `forge test` with `RISC0_DEV_MODE=false`, the test will run as before, but will additionally use the fully verifying `BonsaiRelay` contract instead of `BonsaiTestRelay` and will request a SNARK receipt from Bonsai.
+Now if you run `forge test` with `RISC0_DEV_MODE=false`, the test will run as before, but will additionally use the fully verifying `RiscZeroGroth16Verifier` contract instead of `RiscZeroGroth16VerifierTest` and will request a SNARK receipt from Bonsai.

 ```bash
 RISC0_DEV_MODE=false forge test
 ```

 ## Next Steps
-To build your application, you'll need to make changes in two folders:
+To build your application, you'll need to make changes in three folders:
 - write the code you want proven in the [methods] folder
 - write the on-chain part of your project in the [contracts] folder
+- write the Rust interface of your contract

 Then, you're ready to [deploy your project]. <br/>